nix-community/home-manager/docs/manual/usage/gpu-non-nixos.md

 ### GPU offloading {#sec-usage-gpu-offloading}

-You can use the {option}`nixGL.prime` module.
-It installs the `prime-offload` script which is configured through options under {option}`nixGL.prime`.
-This functionality is independent from the rest of NixGL and can be used when {option}`nixGL.packages` is left `null`, which it should be when using drivers from `/run/opengl-driver`.
+You can use the {option}`targets.genericLinux.nixGL.prime.installScript` option.
+It installs the `prime-offload` script which is configured through options under {option}`targets.genericLinux.nixGL.prime`.
+This functionality is independent from the rest of NixGL and can be used when {option}`targets.genericLinux.nixGL.packages` is left `null`, which it should be when using drivers from `/run/opengl-driver`.

 ### Nvidia drivers {#sec-usage-gpu-nvidia}